-The school will include each pupil's attendance information in their termly report and provide parents/carers with a copy of their attendance summary for the year in Term 6 (end of the Summer Term).
+The school will include each pupil's attendance information in their written report, at pupil progress meetings and provide parents/carers with a copy of their attendance summary for the year in Term 6 (end of the Summer Term).
 If parents wish to see a copy of their child's attendance summary at any other time during the year, they can ask for a printed copy at the school office.